Utility of noiseless linear amplification and attenuation in single-rail discrete-variable quantum communications: SR-DV Teleportation

 Alice then interferes the unknown state $\ket{\phi}$ to be teleported with her share of the entangled pair and performs a Bell-state measurement.
 Depending on the measurement outcome, Bob applies the appropriate Pauli correction to his qubit: for outcome $00$, no operation is required; for $01$, he applies $X$ (bit-flip); for $10$, he applies $Z$ (phase-flip); and for $11$, he applies $ZX$ (bit-and-phase flip) gates, which are defined as

 It is important to note that Charlie can also prepare other Bell states, such as $\ket{\phi^+} = (\ket{00} + \ket{11})/\sqrt{2}$.
-However, when the distributed state is $\ket{\psi^+}$, the shared entanglement between Alice and Bob can be recovered through local operations and classical communication~(LOCC) up to small perturbations from the ideal case, achieving fidelities that approach but do not reach unity, albeit with a non-zero yet limited success probability.
+In the general two-qubit local-filtering/quasidistillation setting, different mixed-state families are not equally recoverable~\cite{horodecki1999general, verstraete2001local}.
+Here, for the specific lossy SR states considered in this work, when the distributed state is $\ket{\psi^+}$, the shared entanglement between Alice and Bob can be recovered through local operations and classical communication~(LOCC) up to small perturbations from the ideal case, achieving fidelities that approach but do not reach unity, albeit with a non-zero yet limited success probability in agreement with the general quasidistillation/local-filtering results of Refs.~\cite{horodecki1999general, verstraete2001local}.
 In contrast, when $\ket{\phi^+}$ is distributed, the entanglement cannot be perfectly recovered, even under arbitrarily small deviations from ideal the $\ket{\phi^+}$ state, as shown in Appendix~\ref{appendix:results_with_phi_plus} and proven in Appendix~\ref{appendix:proof_symmetric_loss}.
 Consequently, although the fidelities can still be improved through optimisation, they do not reach the same levels as in the $\ket{\psi^+}$ case.
 This behaviour highlights the direct connection between the strength of the shared entanglement and the fidelity of the teleported state.